End qualified immunity in Washington

 • Ends Qualified Immunity for all state constitutional violations

-Partially Meets Standard.
-The proposed legislation only provides cause of action for people injured in person or property for a listed violation of rights, some of which are more expansive than constitutional rights, but does not explicitly include all violations of rights.
-The legislation states, “. . . any person injured in person or property by a peace officer acting under color of authority has a cause of action against the peace officer if the peace officer: (a) Engaged in conduct that under common law constitutes an assault, battery, intentional infliction of emotional distress, false imprisonment, false arrest, malicious prosecution, intentional trespass, or conversion; or (b) Executed a detention, traffic stop, search, seizure, or entry into a home that is unlawful under the state Constitution; or (c) Engaged in conduct that violated the duty of reasonable care under chapter . . ., Laws of 2021 (House Bill No. 1310); or (d) Violated a provision of RCW 10.93.160.7”
+The bill partially meets the standard.
+The bill only provides cause of action for people injured in person or property for a listed violation of rights, some of which are more expansive than constitutional rights, but does not explicitly include all violations of rights.
+Section 3 of the bill states, “...any person injured in person or property by a peace officer acting under color of authority has a cause of action against the peace officer if the peace officer: (a) **Engaged in conduct that under common law constitutes an assault, battery, intentional infliction of emotional distress, false imprisonment, false arrest, malicious prosecution, intentional trespass, or conversion; or (b) Executed a detention, traffic stop, search, seizure, or entry into a home that is unlawful under the state Constitution; or (c) Engaged in conduct that violated the duty of reasonable care under chapter .** . ., **Laws of 2021 (House Bill No. 1310); or (d) Violated a provision of RCW 10.93.160.7**”

 • Ends monetary caps on all public liability amounts